mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 - Is not a catch-all solution that replaces the work of integration or unit tests
 - No meaningful assertions or expectations within snapshots
-- When carelessly used with gitlab-ui it might appear as failing tests for intended good changes
+- When carelessly used with GitLab UI it might appear as failing tests for intended good changes

 A good guideline to follow: the more complex the component you may want to steer away from just snapshot testing.
 But that's not to say you can't still snapshot test and test your component as normal.